 'Revenue per Square Foot' for Gap stores is higher than that of Old Navy and lower than that of Banana Republic

-Gap stores generate revenue per square foot of $390, which is much higher than the $300 generated for Old Navy stores.
-It is lower than $500 generated by Banana Republic stores.
+Gap stores generate revenue per square foot (including online sales) of $446, which is much higher than the $369 generated for Old Navy stores.
+It is lower than $492 generated by its semi-luxury Banana Republic stores.
 As Banana Republic stores are fewer in number, their higher revenue per square foot does not entirely offset the value of the Gap stores.

 Average size for Old Navy stores is much greater than that of Gap and Banana Republic

-The average size of a typical Old Navy store is 17,612 per square foot.
-This compares to 10,011 per square foot and 8,254 per square foot for Gap and Banana Republic stores respectively.
+The average size of a typical Old Navy store is 16,712 per square foot.
+This compares to 9,423 per square foot and 8,024 per square foot for Gap and Banana Republic stores respectively.
 The Old Navy brand operates in the value priced segment where margins are lower.
 However, due to the significantly larger size of stores, the brand is able to generate significant value for the company by selling more units.
-Since the beginning of 2007, the company is looking to downsize the square footage of Old Navy stores.
-The trend was more clearly visible in 2012 and we expect this to continue going ahead.
+Since the beginning of 2007, the company has been downsizing the square footage of Old Navy stores.
+The trend was more clearly visible in 2015 and we expect this to continue going ahead.

 Gap's targeted international expansion

 International expansion is one of the key long term strategies of Gap.
 The company is particularly focused on emerging economies such as China, which has become the second largest apparel market in the world with booming middle class, rising disposable income and growing urbanization.
-The company opened 30 stores in China last year and plans to add 35 more in fiscal 2013.
-The retailer will also be opening its affordable luxury brand store Banana Republic in the region.
-The outlook of luxury market in China is encouraging as it is estimated that the region will have one-third share of global luxury market.
-Gap is looking to add 15-20 Old Navy stores in Japan, which provides ample opportunities for western apparel retailers.
-During fiscal 2013, Gap has about 15-20 Old Navy stores planned for Japan.
+The company opened 38 Gap stores in Asia in 2014 and 39 in 2015, and most of them were in China.

 How Does Trefis Modelling Work?